FAQ

 Q5) Aren’t you worried that competitors will try to steal your suppliers?

-No. Despite Xishuangbanna’s relatively small size (± 20,000 km2, representing 1/4 of the size of the Czech Republic), we have countless growers and processors from different tea mountains, whose production changes year to year.
+No. Despite Xishuangbanna’s relatively small size (± 20,000 km2, representing 1/4 of the size of the Czech Republic), we have countless growers and producers from different tea mountains, whose production changes year to year.

 Q6) Do you do wholesale as well?